Ayesha-SDET/QA-Profile/README.md

-Absolutely.
-Below is a **concise, high-impact README.md** that sounds **mid-level, practical, and interview-ready**, without being verbose or academic.
-This is the kind of README a **real hiring manager will actually read**.

-You can paste this directly as your `README.md`.

----

-# 🧪 QA Automation Portfolio – Playwright + TypeScript

 ## 👋 Overview

-This repository is a **practical QA Automation portfolio** demonstrating my experience as a **mid-level Quality Engineer / SDET** working with **Playwright and TypeScript**.

-The focus of this project is to show how I design, write, and maintain **realistic, reliable UI automation** that fits into a modern development workflow — not just isolated test scripts.
+This repository demonstrating my experience as a Quality Engineer / SDET working with Playwright and TypeScript.The focus of this project is to show how I design, write, and maintain realistic, reliable UI automation that fits into a modern development workflow — not just isolated test scripts.

 ---

-## 🎯 Problem This Project Addresses
+## Problem This Project Addresses

 In real projects, UI automation often: